 Anterior cervical discectomy and fusion (ACDF)

-Anterior cervical discectomy and fusion (ACDF) is a commonly performed spinal fusion procedure for the decompression of the cervical cord due to disk protrusions and posteriorly projecting osteophytes.
+Anterior cervical discectomy and fusion (ACDF) is a commonly performed spinal fusion procedure for the decompression of the cervical cord due to disc protrusions and posteriorly projecting osteophytes.

 The procedure is carried out via an anterolateral neck incision with surgical approach passing between the aerodigestive tract (trachea, esophagus, pharyngeal muscles) medially and the carotid neurovascular bundle (carotid artery, internal jugular vein, vagus nerve) laterally 2.

-The intervertebral disk is then resected along with the fibrocartilage covering the adjacent vertebral endplates (to allow for eventual osseous fusion).
-It is possible to reach back to the posterior longitudinal ligament, removing osteophytes and disk protrusion as well and extending laterally to decompress the neural exit foramina 1,2.
+The intervertebral disc is then resected along with the fibrocartilage covering the adjacent vertebral endplates (to allow for eventual osseous fusion).
+It is possible to reach back to the posterior longitudinal ligament, removing osteophytes and disc protrusion as well and extending laterally to decompress the neural exit foramina 1,2.